Lab 99 Web Design

 Category Tags

-The conditional statement tags are the same whether you are using Textpattern’s two categories or the rss_unlimited_categories plug–in.
-The category–specific code, however, may differ.
-The various category tags that apply to the default installation are given on the Textpattern tag website.
-The options for the plug–in are listed here.
+The conditional statement tags are the same whether you are using Textpattern’s two categories or the rss_unlimited_categories plug-in.
+The category-specific code, however, may differ.
+The various category tags that apply to the default installation can be found at https://docs.textpattern.com/tags/index.
+The options for the plug-in can be found by going to Admin then Plugins and, once you have installed the plug-in, clicking its Help link:

 [This tutorial is part 7 of a series intended to introduce the Textpattern content management system to web designers who have no knowledge of PHP or databases.]